agateblue/django-dynamic-preferences/docs/upgrade.rst

 Remove useless setting
 ------------------------

-In previous versions, to partially adress #33, a ``ENABLE_USER_PREFERENCES`` setting was added to enable / disable the admin endpoints for user preferences.
+In previous versions, to partially address #33, a ``ENABLE_USER_PREFERENCES`` setting was added to enable / disable the admin endpoints for user preferences.
 Since you can now opt into user preferences via ``INSTALLED_APPS``, this setting is now obsolete and can be safely removed from your settings file.

 0.8